Skip to main content

 platform-subplatform.type.familyname

-• The second part of the detection string describes the malware type.
-It is one of the strings listed in the Type table below.
+2. The second part of the detection string describes the malware type.
+Strings that appear as malware type descriptions are listed in the Type string table.

-If backdoor malware is a PHP script with the family name “Jones”, the detection string will look like this:
+If some backdoor malware is a PHP script with the family name "Jones", the detection string will look like this:

 Script-PHP.Backdoor.Jones